Code of Conduct

 No child under the age of 8 may use the computers in the children's department.
 There are special computers in the Early Literacy Room for children 7 years and under.

-Children ages 8 and over can sign up for a computer or game area for 1/2 hour sessions.
+Children ages 8 and over can sign up for a computer for 1/2 hour sessions.